LetsPlayNow/LetsPlayNow.github.io/cv.en.md

 **Site:** [https://letsplaynow.github.io/](https://letsplaynow.github.io/)

 ## Education
+In 2017 graduated from the [VSTU](http://www.vstu.ru/) with distinction
-I am on 4'th year undergraduate in [VSTU](http://www.vstu.ru/) in the direction "Informatics and Computer Science".
+in the direction "Informatics and Computer Science".

+Bachelor work is devoted to developing of the autonomous navigation system
+for anthropomorphic robot based on data, obtained from RGB-D camera.
+Additional information about this work available via [this link](https://goo.gl/bak7Do).

 ## Skills
 ### Machine Learning